-Seniors who come out as members of the LGBTQ community — meaning they identify as lesbian, gay, bisexual, trans, or queer — open themselves up to a world of opportunities.
-Sometimes, sadly, coming out so late in life can lead to awkward, even scary situations.
+Gay seniors who come out as members of the LGBTQ community — meaning they identify as lesbian, gay, bisexual, trans, or queer — open themselves up to a world of opportunities.
+Sometimes, sadly, coming out so late in life can also lead to awkward, even scary situations.

-Whatever the case, taking the plunge into your new life will be rife with ups and downs.
-It is important to be aware of the unique challenges older persons can run into as they transition into an LGBT identity.
+Gay seniors are especially vulnerable to these forms of discrimination.
+Taking the plunge into your new life as a gay senior will be rife with ups and downs.
+It is important to be aware of the unique challenges gay seniors can run into as they transition into an LGBT identity.

-This article will discuss some of the issues that can cause anxiety in LGBT older adults after they come out in their twilight years.
-We want to also address how you can handle these situations and where you can go to find an open and accessible community for love and friendship.
+This article will discuss some of the issues that can cause anxiety in gay seniors after they come out later in life.
+We also address how gay seniors can handle these situations and where they can go to find an open, inclusive, and accessible community for love and friendship.

 Table of Contents

-Why coming out as LGBT can be scary for seniors
+Why coming out as LGBT can be scary for gay seniors

 New York City’s Stonewall riots brought the plight of LGBT people against homophobic and bigoted discrimination to light.
 Since then, many have become more aware of the challenges faced, from health care issues to violence against gay men, lesbians, and transgender people.

 Being aware of this kind of treatment can make coming out a scary moment for anyone.
-In modern times people are more understanding and open to others when they tell someone what their sexual orientation is, but that doesn’t mean discrimination doesn’t still exist.
+Fortunately, people are now more understanding and open to others about non-binary sexual orientation.
+However, that doesn’t mean discrimination doesn’t still exists.

-On top of the verbal or physical abuse that one can be afraid of, there is also the concern about how family may react.
-For seniors this may mean a spouse, children, or even grandchildren on top of their friends and siblings reacting badly.
+On top of the verbal or physical abuse that one can be afraid of, there is also the concern about how one’s family may react.
+For gay seniors, this may mean a spouse, children, or even grandchildren on top of their friends and siblings rejecting them for who they are.

-For seniors in a rest home, there can also be concerns that caregivers may not treat them well in their later life.
-This can be terrifying for LGBT elders who come out recently and aren’t yet comfortable with their sexual orientation.
+For gay seniors in a rest home, there can also be concerns that caregivers may not treat them because of their orientation.
+This can be terrifying for gay seniors who come out recently and aren’t yet comfortable with their sexual orientation.

 Why now is the time to be the real you

-Times have changed and LGBT people around the world are more recognized for who they are than ever before.
-There are support groups and long-term care nursing homes that can help senior citizens feel comfortable with this transition into a new life.
+Times have changed and LGBT people around the world are recognized for who they are.
+Their civil rights are recognized around the world now more than ever.
+There are support groups and long-term care nursing homes that can help gay seniors feel comfortable with this transition into a new life.

-On top of that, many guides which discuss broaching the subject with family and friends are applicable to elderly as well as millennials.
-Unlike older generations, younger generations are more familiar and accepting of aging LGBT older adults, so your children will likely understand.
+Unlike older generations, younger generations are more familiar and accepting of gay seniors, so your children will likely understand.

-Many advocacy groups also work tirelessly to ensure that lesbian and gay people, as well as transgender women and men, are safe.
-This includes raising awareness on issues facing the broader LGBTQ community or niche problems, such as those facing senior members.
+Advocacy groups for gay seniors and LGBTQ+ people of all ages work to ensure people in these communities are safe.
+This involves raising awareness on issues facing the broader LGBTQ community or niche problems, such as those facing gay senior members.

-Examples include the LGBT Aging Center, as well as nursing homes that cater specifically to LGBT seniors.
+Examples include the LGBT Aging Center, as well as nursing homes that cater specifically to gay seniors.
 The resources that these organizations provide includes:

 - Covering a range of LGBT legal issues